 ("Revelation Unveiled" - By Tim LaHaye)

-To complicate matters, the Roman army typically did not consist of Roman soldiers, but of people from the various regions, led by Roman Generals, called "legions" (source).
-This was necessary, because with the massive size of the empire, there were not enough Roman born soldiers to go around.
+So we see that Roman citizenship was not confined to Rome, but was granted to different people groups throughout the empire.
+That being the case, the people who destroyed the city and the sanctuary were Romans, but not necessarily from Rome.
+In fact, the Roman army typically did not consist of soldiers from Rome, but of people from the various regions, led by Roman Generals, called "legions," and even included non-citizens who could be rewarded Roman citizenship upon completion of their military service (source).
+This was necessary, because with the massive size of the empire there were not enough soldiers from Rome to go around.
 In other words, the people who destroyed the temple were under the leadership of the Roman General Titus, but they were probably from the area near Israel.
-Therefore, based on Daniel 9:26 it is likely that the antichrist will come from the Middle East.
+This shows that the antichrist could come from an area in the Middle East.

 6. Roman Empire